openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/DefDirectories.md

   * The output returns the a pathname.

 ![](../res/extfiles.png)

-Using the Pathname with File-Box
+*Using the Pathname with File-Box*

-The output of the box can be connected to a  streamfile box in a [File- Box](File-Box), where the pointed file can be manipulated.
+The output of the box can be connected to a  streamfile box in a [File-Box](File-Box), where the pointed file can be manipulated.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)